Frequently Asked Questions

 Cameras are permitted, but photography and videography are not allowed inside the haunted houses.

 Terror Behind the Walls takes place in America's Most Historic Prison.
 You will begin your evening in a former exercise yard, surrounded by massive 30-foot-high walls.
-During your tour, you will walk down several real cellblocks, past the long abandoned cells that once held some of the 80,000 men and women that served time at Eastern State.
-Halfway through the tour, you will have a chance to visit the penitentiary’s central surveillance hub.
+During your visit, you will walk down several real cellblocks, past the long abandoned cells that once held some of the 80,000 men and women that served time at Eastern State.
+Halfway through, you will have a chance to visit the penitentiary’s central surveillance hub.
 Here, you will have a magnificent view down all seven original cellblocks.

-Following the tour you’ll have complimentary access to the no–contact visitation room for inmates, where you can watch a video about the penitentiary’s history and read a bit about the penitentiary's past.
+Following the attraction you’ll have complimentary access to the no–contact visitation room for inmates, where you can watch a video about the penitentiary’s history and read a bit about the penitentiary's past.

 The best way to learn about Eastern State's history and architecture is to visit during daytime hours.
 All visitors to TBTW receive $5 off a daytime tour ticket with their TBTW ticket or ticket stub.
 Daytime admission includes an audio tour narrated by actor Steve Buscemi, several Hands-On History interactive experiences, and a critically acclaimed series of artist installations.

 We hope you will gain a glimpse into Eastern State’s fascinating history during TBTW and return for a daytime prison tour.